tofetpuzo/MEAN/Project3.md

 `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash`.

-1. To install Node.js, I created an environment for it which usually `sudo pip nodeenv`
+1. To install Node.js, I had to create an virtual environment, however the ubuntu ec2 does not have the pip package, hence I had to install it "sudo apt install python3-pip"    which usually `sudo pip nodeenv`
 2.
 *